 A Covina woman was charged Wednesday with murdering her 2-year-old son.

-Xa Dinh Ngo, also known as Michelle Ngo, allegedly stabbed her son multiple times last Friday.
+Xa Dinh Ngo, also known as Michelle Ngo, allegedly stabbed her son multiple times last Friday, according to police and prosecutors.

-A Covina police sergeant spotted the 39-year-old woman running partially clothed in the middle of the street at 300 N. Second Ave. shortly before 3:30 a.m. with what appeared to be blood spatter on parts of her body but without any visible injuries, according to police.
+A Covina police sergeant spotted the 39-year-old woman running partially clothed in the middle of the street at 300 N. Second Ave. shortly before 3:30 a.m. with what appeared to be blood spatter on parts of her body but without any visible injuries, according to a statement released by police.

 Ngo was arrested Monday and jailed on suspicion of murder after being taken to a hospital for a psychiatric evaluation, according to Covina police.

-Ngo could face up to 26 years to life in state prison if convicted of the murder charge, which includes an allegation that she personally used a knife during the commission of the crime, according to the District Attorney’s Office.
+Ngo, who is scheduled to be arraigned Wednesday afternoon in a Pomona courtroom, could face up to 26 years to life in state prison if convicted of the murder charge, which includes an allegation that she personally used a knife during the commission of the crime.